harrisonized/harrisonized.github.io/_posts/2019-06-25-sf-rent-petitions.md

 ## **Conclusions**

 I made three different forecasting models to predict the number of rent petitions in San Francisco, each having their pros and cons.
-For the most accurate short-term prediction, SARIMA is hard to out-perform when done correctly.
-For long-term predictions, SARIMA also works well on the trend alone.
-For the fastest model, if the data is available beforehand, using a predictive feature such as unemployment rate is the best method and has the added bonus of the model being highly interpretable.
+For the most accurate short-term prediction, SARIMA on the trend and residuals works the best.
+For long-term predictions, SARIMA on trend only works the best.
+For the fastest data-driven model, if the data is available beforehand, using a predictive feature such as unemployment rate is the best, and this model has the added bonus of being highly interpretable.

-The forecasting techniques presented here are invaluable to my toolbox of data science techniques and can generalize to any kind of data involving time-series.
+The forecasting techniques presented here are invaluable tools in my collection of data science techniques and can generalize to any kind of data involving time-series.

 I hope you enjoyed this tutorial, and happy predicting!